 Most people know that you need to save money for retirement.
 However, how many people know how much money they need to save?
 Do you?

-According to a June 2018 Bankrate retirement savings survey, 61% of Americans don't know how much money they will need to save for retirement.
+According to the 2020 Retirement Confidence Survey from EBRI, two thirds of workers are confident that they are doing a good job saving for retirement.
+Even though two thirds of workers feel confident, a majority of workers, 6 in 10, feel stress towards preparing for retirement.
 Figuring out how much you will need to retire is one of the most important questions you can ask.
 Unfortunately, it is not an easy one to answer.

 That is because every retiree has different lifestyle plans for their retirement.
 Some want to spend their retirement years taking cruises and traveling the globe.
 Others want to spend their time taking their grandchildren miniature golfing.
 One of these options, obviously, costs more than the other.